wxinix/Vissim.IPC.Proxy/README.md

 Vissim in-process COM proxy, BOOST Vissim performance up to x15 faster!

 # About
-Vissim is the most widely-used and industry microscopic traffic simulator developed by PTV.
+Vissim is the most widely-used and industry-leading microscopic traffic simulator developed by PTV.
 It provides a COM-based interface for user-customized applications, invoking Vissim as an out-of-process automation server.

 Vissim COM is convenient and powerful, however, it can be slow especially for loop-intensive applications.
 Albeit the interface is well designed and comprehensive, it ONLY supports out-of-process call site (except its performance-constrained event-based COM scripting, which is in-process COM).
 When calling Vissim COM interface in a simstep-by-step fashion, the run time performance could possibly become unacceptable.